heading 1

 Lab Leader: Anthony Acciavatti

 Naalas are one of the most ubiquitous features of the Ganga River Basin.
 A stem, watercourse, sewer, drain, or conduit are but a few of the many functions of naalas.
 Indeed, naalas are critical hydrological infrastructures for farms and cities alike.
-This applied research project will focus on how the restructuring of naalas within the Ganga River basin can abate pollution and rejuvenate River Ganga with new forms of civic infrastructure and ecological functions.
+This applied research project will focus on how the restructuring of naalas within the Ganga River basin can abate pollution and rejuvenate River Ganga with new forms of civic infrastructure and ecological services.
 In a manner like other major river basins across the world, from the Mississippi to the Yangtze, the Ganga River basin confronts many of the challenges that result with industrialization and urbanization in terms of pollution and environmental degradation.
 While these challenges are not exclusive to Indian rivers, there are three factors that make the Ganga Basin particularly challenging and unique: population density, agriculture, and monsoons.
 Not only is the basin one of the most densely populated basins in the world, with over 500 million people dwelling within it, but it remains agriculturally productive and undergoes dramatic changes every year due to immense amounts of precipitation during the southwest monsoon.
-Moreover, climate change is intensifying monsoonal flooding, posing new challenges for the region, including threats of augmented water-borne disease.
+Rather than attempt to take on the basin in its entirety, this project looks at the ways in which the naala interfaces with these three factors and is a major point source of pollution within the basin today.

 Coastal Wetland Forests